 The Board has established mechanisms to ensure independent views and input are available to the Board.
-A meeting between the Chairman and the non-executive Directors (including independent non-executive Directors), which without the presence of executive Directors, takes place at least once each year, to provide an avenue for independent views to be communicated to the Chairman directly.
+A meeting between the Chairman and the independent non-executive Directors without the presence of other Directors, takes place at least once each year, to provide an avenue for independent views to be communicated to the Chairman directly.